Join Our Community Board

 Learn more about serving on a Community Board

-What skills and experience we're looking for
+Skills and experience we're looking for

-Lived experience with substance use issues
+Lived experience with recovery from substance use

-Enthusiasm for participating in the board and sharing your perspective
+Enthusiasm for participating in the Board and sharing your perspective

 No specific educational or professional background is required; all training will be provided.
-We aim to have board members from a range of backgrounds, education levels, and perspectives
+We aim to have Board members from a range of backgrounds, education levels, and perspectives

 No previous board or committee experience is required